 - It relieves the stress of wondering what to cook for dinner at the last minute.

-- No time and energy is wasted frantically searching through the pantry for a certain food.
+- No time and energy are wasted frantically searching through the pantry for a certain food.

 - It provides a better variety of meal choices, and the same foods aren’t served too often.